RonIovine/pshell/README.md

 <a name="tcp-clients"></a>
 ### TCP clients
 The TCP based servers just use a standard `telnet` client for interactive access.
+The TCP based servers support only a single client session with a default 10 minute idle session timeout/disconnect.

 There is also an `expect` wrapper script, `pshell.exp`, that will wrap `telnet` to provide functionality similar to the above `pshell` client for things like command mode single-shot commands, file based commands,